These are the best places to travel this summer

 Best for lazy weekends

-3. Richmond
+2. Richmond

 Best for vibrant neighborhoods

 The historic African-American neighborhood of Jackson Ward, home to dancing legend Bill “Bojangles” Robinson, has art galleries, the Black History Museum & Cultural Center and tons of local shops and restaurants.
-And there’s more – put on your walking shoes and wander this awakening city.

-4. The Colonial Triangle
+3. The Colonial Triangle

 Best for history buffs

-Few places offer such a wide array of places important to US history as the Colonial Triangle, where three major sites – Jamestown, Colonial Williamsburg and Yorktown – reveal stories of the nation’s earliest days of European colonization.
+Few destinations offer such a wide array of places important to US history as the Colonial Triangle, where three major sites – Jamestown, Colonial Williamsburg and Yorktown – reveal stories of the nation’s earliest days of European colonization.
 The historic trio are connected by the Colonial Parkway, a tree-shaded roadway ideal for biking and scenic driving.

-And if that’s not enough history, nearby you also have Yorktown, where the Revolutionary War ended.
+If that’s not enough history, nearby you also have Yorktown, where the Revolutionary War ended.
 The immersive American Revolution Museum at Yorktown has artifact-filled galleries and a recreated Continental Army encampment out back.
 And, of course, you’ll learn all about October 20, 1781, the day British and German soldiers surrendered.

 5. Chincoteague